wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/3-provision-fslogix.md

 1. Select the file share you created.
 1. Under **Settings**, select **Properties**.
 1. Copy the URL.
-1. Covert it from an HTTP path to an SMB path to use it later.
+1. Convert it from an HTTP path to an SMB path to use it later.

 ## Install FSLogix software for non-gallery images